aditya-verp/AutomatComposeDeploy/README.md

     # Setup the .env as their respected repository
     ```

-4. **Configure Docker Compose**: In the Docker Compose file of each repository, specify the full path to the `autodeploy` directory in the volumes section.
+4. **Configure Docker Compose**: In the Docker Compose file of each repository, specify the full path to the `autodeploy` directory in the volumes section to avoid conflicts.
 This ensures the script has the necessary access to manage Docker services.

     ```yaml
     services:
       app:
         volumes:
-          - /full/path/to/deployment-script/autodeploy:/app
+          - /full/path/to/AutomatComposeDeploy/autodeploy:/app
     ```
+5. **Configure config.yaml**: Create and edit the config.yaml file located in the deployment-script folder. which contains information about Git repository paths, success conditions, and exception conditions.

+6. **Setup is Compleated** Now You can run the 'docker compose up -d' to run the AutomatComposeDeploy Service and check the logs.

 ## Configuration Guide - Config.yaml File:
-Create and edit the config.yaml file located in the deployment-script folder. which contains information about Git repository paths, success conditions, and exception conditions.
 This file controls various parameters of the script:

 #### Schedule